gokhankesler/python-exploratory-data-analysis/README.md

 # Python Exploratory Data Analysis
 This repository provides EDA of different datasets prepared by Gokhan Kesler.
 It will be update as new EDAs are added.
-Enjoy
+Enjoy.

 1. [Analyzing TV Data](https://github.com/gokhankesler/python-exploratory-data-analysis/tree/main/analyzing-tv-data)